 6.4 Originally, the Boiler House was home to the boiler and mechanical workings which powered the caissons (barge containers) up and down the Inclined Plane.
-Now after extensive refurbishment, it is

-the place to

-explore the history

-of the lift, Locks and

-Lives associated

-with Foxton Locks.

-Previously called

-Foxton Canal

-Museum, the Boiler

-House retains its

-museum

-accreditation but

-tells the story in

-exciting new and

-innovative ways.

-6.5 Behind the Boiler

-House is the Inclined

-Plane Boat Lift.

-Designed at a time

-when canals were

-the mass transport

-freight system for

-England the boat lift

-was built to help

-improve the

-capacity of the

-canal network.
+Now after extensive refurbishment, it is the place to explore the history of the lift, Locks and Lives associated with Foxton Locks.
+Previously called Foxton Canal Museum, the Boiler House retains its museum accreditation but tells the story in exciting new and innovative ways.

+6.5 Behind the Boiler House is the Inclined Plane Boat Lift.
+Designed at a time when canals were the mass transport freight system for England the boat lift was built to help improve the capacity of the canal network.

 - 6.6 At the base of the locks is a canal-side shop/chandlery and two pubs; Bridge 61 and Foxton Locks Inn. - 6.7 The locks and surrounding area are open and accessible to the public all year round.
 The site attracts over 300,000 visitors per year, with most arriving by car.
-Car parking charges are £1.50 all day in the long-stay or £2.00 for 4 hours in the short-stay car park.

-- The network of footpaths and towpaths provide ideal walking and cycling opportunities with a choice of many routes. - 6.8 The Harborough Core Strategy promotes Foxton Locks and the Grand Union Canal as a tourism attraction and key strategic Green Infrastructure corridor in line with a Conservation Plan and Heritage Partnership Agreement.
+The network of footpaths and towpaths provide ideal walking and cycling opportunities with a choice of many routes.

+6.8 The Harborough Local Plan promotes Foxton Locks and the Grand Union Canal as a tourism attraction and key strategic Green Infrastructure corridor in line with a Conservation Plan and Heritage Partnership Agreement.
 The Canal and River Trust plan to enhance Foxton Locks as a 'honey pot' tourist site.